junxit/us-congress-bills-112/metadata.md

 - 2012-02-28 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 2117.
 - 2012-02-28 — The Speaker designated the Honorable Candice S. Miller to act as Chairwoman of the Committee.
 - 2012-02-28 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2012-02-29 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.